Tlahuelilpan

-Tlahuelilpan ([tlaweˈlilpan]; Tlaualilpan) is a town and one of the 84 municipalities of Hidalgo, in central-eastern Mexico.
+Tlahuelilpan ([tlaweˈlilpan]; Tlaualilpan) is a town and one of the 84 municipalities of Hidalgo, in central Mexico.
 The municipality covers an area of 31.3 km2.
 As of the 2010 census, the municipality had a total population of 17,153.

 History

 On January 18, 2019, the town was the site of a deadly pipeline explosion, killing 130 people and causing 48 injuries.

 On March 24, 2019, a new leak from a clandestine gasoline operation was detected two months after the explosion that left 135 dead.